live-image-tracking-tools/geff/docs/specification.md

 The `edges/props` is optional.
 If you do not have any edge properties, the `edges\props` can be absent.

-### The `serialized_props` group and `edge serialized property` groups
+### The `vlen_props` group and `edge vlen property` groups
-The `edges\serialized_props` group is optional and will contain one or more `edge serialized property` groups, each with a `values` array, a `slices` array and an optional `missing` array.
-These properties are serialized as a list of arrays, where each element in the array can have a different length.
+The `edges\vlen_props` group is optional and will contain one or more `edge vlen property` groups, each with a `values` array, a `slices` array and an optional `missing` array.
+These properties are stored as a list of arrays, where each element in the array can have a variable length.
 This is useful for properties that are not fixed-length.

-The `edges\serialized_props` is optional.
-If you do not have any edge serialized properties, the `edges\serialized_props` can be absent.
+The `edges\vlen_props` is optional.
+If you do not have any edge vlen properties, the `edges\vlen_props` can be absent.

 ## Example file structure and metadata
 Here is a schematic of the expected file structure.